dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

 ## Support for model contracts
 Model contracts are supported with dbt-teradata v1.7.1 and onwards.
-Constraint support and enforcement in dbt-teradata
+Constraint support and enforcement in dbt-teradata:

 | Constraint type |	Support	Platform | enforcement |
 |-----------------|------------------|-------------|